dsjamieson/ecolattice/README.md

 # ecolattice

-a C++ program to conduct stochastic spatial lattice simulations of plant communities. ecolattice can run in series on a single processor, or can run in parallel using OpenMP or MPI.
+a C++ program to conduct stochastic spatial lattice simulations of plant communities. ecolattice can run in series on a single processor, or can run in parallel using OpenMP.

 ## authors